binaryage/totalspaces-web/coming-features.md

 ## Gesture support

-Changing space with gestures.
+Changing desktops with gestures.

 ## Mountain Lion

-Current indications are that we will fully be able to support Mountain Lion.
+We intend to fully support Mountain Lion.